fanf2/draft-fanf-dnsop-aname/draft-ietf-dnsop-aname.md

 bare domain name (such as `example.com`) as well as a service-specific subdomain (`www.example.com`).

-If the web site is hosted by a third-party provider, the ideal way to provision its name in the DNS is using a CNAME record, so that the third party provider retains control over the mapping from names to IP address(es).
+If the web site is hosted by a third-party provider, provisioning its name in the DNS using a CNAME record allows the provider to alter the mapping from names to IP address(es) without having to update the site owner's DNS.
 It is now common for name-to-address mappings to be highly dynamic, dependent on client location, server load, etc.

 However, CNAME records cannot coexist with other records.
 (The reason